uwol/proleap-vb6-parser/README.md

 vb6grammar
 ==================================================

-Visual Basic 6.0 Grammar for ANTLR4
+Visual Basic 6.0 Grammar and Parser for ANTLR4

 <a href="https://travis-ci.org/uwol/vb6grammar"><img src="https://api.travis-ci.org/uwol/vb6grammar.png"></a>

-This is an approximate grammar for Visual Basic 6.0, derived from the Visual Basic 6.0 language reference http://msdn.microsoft.com/en-us/library/aa338033%28v=vs.60%29.aspx and tested against MSDN VB6 statement examples as well as several Visual
+This is an approximate grammar and parser for Visual Basic 6.0, derived from the Visual Basic 6.0 language reference http://msdn.microsoft.com/en-us/library/aa338033%28v=vs.60%29.aspx and tested against MSDN VB6 statement examples as well as several Visual